Fluid mechanics II

 Evaluation methods

-The laboratory sessions and the homeworks correspond to work that is mandatory and that must be performed during the quadrimester; each within a well-defined time period and with a given deadline for the report, that is graded.
+The laboratory session(s) and the homework correspond to work that is mandatory and that must be performed during the quadrimester; each within a well-defined time period and with a given deadline for the report, that is graded.

-It is mandatory to participate physically in each of the laboratory sessions.
-No laboratory report will be accepted with the name of a student who did not participate in the laboratory.
+It is mandatory to participate physically in each laboratory session.
+No experimental laboratory report will be accepted with the name of a student who did not participate in the laboratory.

 It is not possible to do, or even re-do, any of the work mentioned above outside of the time period that was defined for it within the quadrimester.

-The final exam is a written exam, with questions that can cover all parts of the course (lectures, exercice sessions, laboratories, homeworks).
+The final exam is a written exam, with questions that can cover all parts of the course (lectures, exercice and laboratory sessions, homework).

-The calculation of the final grade obtained by the student for the course is a weighted sum of the grade obtained for the final written exam (for 75 %) and of the grades obtained for the work to be performed during the quadrimester (laboratories and homeworks, for 25 %).
+The calculation of the final grade obtained by the student for the course is a weighted sum of the grade obtained for the final written exam (for 75 %) and of the grade obtained for the work to be performed during the quadrimester (laboratories and homeworks, for 25 %).
+It is however required to obtain at least 8/20 at the exam for that rule to apply.
+If the grade obtained at the exam is below 8/20, the final grade for the course is the grade of the exam.

 If the student does not obtain the credit for the class at the deliberation of June, the grade obtained for the work to be performed during the quadrimester remains acquired for the second session of August.